 DELETE PARAGRAPH “D” OF THIS SUBSECTION AND REPLACE WITH THE FOLLOWING:

-D. Unless otherwise specified, all cabinets shall be painted with two coats of white enamel both inside and out.
-Unpainted, Polished aluminum cabinets are not acceptable.
-(Note to reviewer: SEE PAINT SPEC IN CCUSS 623T.02.01, D, 1.)
+D. Unless otherwise specified, all cabinets shall consist of Federal Specification 595 polyurethane, industrial grade pure white powder paint with 1.7 mil thickness both inside and out or approved equal.
+Unpainted, polished aluminum cabinets are not acceptable.

 ADD THE FOLLOWING TO PARAGRAPH “E” OF THIS SUBSECTION: